emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## AEAD Instances

 We define six AEADs, in the format of {{RFC5116}}, that use AES-GCM-SST.
-They differ only in the size of the AES key used and the tag length.
+They differ only in the key length (K_LEN) and the and tag length.

 | Numeric ID | Name | K_LEN | tag_length |
 | TBD1 | AEAD_AES_128_GCM_SST_4 | 16 | 4 |